elte-collective-intelligence/.github/profile/README.md

 # Collective Intelligence Class - GitHub Organization

-Welcome to the **Collective Intelligence** class GitHub organization! 🎓 This is the central hub for managing and sharing projects related to our course.
+Welcome to the **Collective Intelligence** Course! 🎓 This is the central hub for managing and sharing projects related to our course.
 Each topic is divided into separate repositories, providing a structured environment for collaboration and development.

 ## Repository Structure